kubos/kubos/services/nsl-duplex-d2-comms-service/README.md

 [nsl-duplex-comms-service]
 # Serial bus to use for talking with the radio
 bus = "/dev/ttyUSB0"
-# How frequently to queue pings in downlink queue (in seconds)
+# Specifies how frequently the service sends ping packets when the downlink queue is empty (seconds)
 ping_freq = 10

 # GraphQL configuration